tinaliutong/tinaliutong.github.io/docs/index.md

 Make It Stick: The Science of Successful Learning.<br/>
 [link](https://h5.api.app.cheerspublishing.com/deepread/1501128258035515392?inviter_id=wUk4jGMIEEaI0bpvY9jT%2BgORVACHSm6EYaKGdOHqRLM%3D)

+The following is my debut "book" in English.
+It chronicles my informal correspondence with NoBe Starbucks as a recipient of Starbucks® for a year.
+I hope it makes for a light and entertaining read. :)

 6. Liu, T.T.
 (2022).
 It was not a bad year because of you: [link](https://github.com/tinaliutong/tinaliutong.github.io/blob/master/Not%20a%20bad%20year_shortVersion.pdf) <br/>
-(This is my debut book in English.
-It chronicles my informal correspondence with NoBe Starbucks as a recipient of Starbucks® for a year.
-I hope it makes for a light and entertaining read. :)

 ## HONORS, AWARDS & FELOWSHIPS